heroku/shaas/README.md

 ## Usage

-All interactions are possible with `POST`, but as a convenience, `GET` is also provided to list directories and download regular files.

 ### Executing Commands

-To execute a command in a given directory on the server, simply `POST` the command with the directory as the URL path.
+To execute a command in the context of a given directory on the server, simply `POST` the command with the directory as the URL path.
+The command runs with CGI environment variables.
 For example, running `pwd` in the directory `/app/views` returns the path in the response:

 ```
 $ curl http://shaas.example.com/app/views -i -X POST -d 'pwd'